Obarun/66/doc/66-boot.md

 - **-c, --container**: boot inside a container instead of on real hardware.
 Container mode is selected **only** by this option.
 The boot then follows the same path as a hardware boot — it brings up the services of the enabled trees — so a container runs as a full supervised system, not a single command.
 Leaving the container differs from rebooting a machine: pid 1 exits with a code instead of handing the machine over to the kernel.
 Use [66 halt](66-halt.html) to make pid 1 exit with the code held in the `%%livedir%%/container/<owner>/halt` file (`EXITCODE`, default `0`); [66 poweroff](66-poweroff.html) and [66 reboot](66-reboot.html) make it report a `SIGINT` and a `SIGHUP` respectively.
 If the boot itself fails, pid 1 exits with `111`.
 See the container behaviour under [66 scandir -B](66-scandir.html).

-- **-m, --mount**: umount the basename of the *LIVE* directory set into the *init.conf* skeleton file, if it is already mounted, and mounts a tmpfs on it.
-By default, the *LIVE* basename is mounted if it is not already a valid mountpoint.
+- **-m, --mount**: umount the basename of the `%%livedir%%` directory, if it is already mounted, and mounts a tmpfs on it.
+By default, the `%%livedir%%` basename is mounted if it is not already a valid mountpoint.
 Otherwise without the **-m** option, it does nothing.

 - **-s, --skeleton** *skel*: an absolute path.
 Directory that holds skeleton files.
 By default this will be `%%skel%%`.
 The default can also be changed at compile time by passing the `-D skeleton-dir=DIR` option to `meson setup`.
 This directory ***must*** contain the necessary skeleton files to properly boot the machine, without it the system **will not boot**.